 Made of hardwood and aluminum tubing, they are low cost and durable, allowing them to be reused many times.

-Also, using your own utensils over and over again helps reduce the cutting of trees to make new chopsticks (albeit by a very tiny amount).
+Also, using your own utensils over and over again helps reduce the cutting of trees to make new chopsticks.

 All you need for this is a 6mm dowel and a piece of 6mm aluminum (or really any kind of metal) tubing.